Aditya-Chourasia/200days-of-JavaScript/README.md

 # Use Bracket Notation to Find the Last Character in a String
 In order to get the last letter of a string, you can subtract one from the string's length.

+# Use Bracket Notation to Find the Nth-to-Last Character in a String
+You can use the same principle we just used to retrieve the last character in a string to retrieve the Nth-to-last character.

+For example, you can get the value of the third-to-last letter ```see code file```